StarPlayrX/Space-Bar/README.md

 https://testflight.apple.com/join/VirI3q1c

-Have a power up that you'd like to see in Space-Bar?
-Post an issue and we'll see when we can fit it in?
+Do you have a power up that you'd like to see in Space-Bar?
+Post an issue and we'll see when we can fit it in.

 Interested in contributing?
 Space-Bar is open source and we always keep the very latest build in Master.